Skip to main content

 Are visa application charges refundable if my visa is refused?

-[VERIFY: refund eligibility varies by visa subclass and outcome — check the Department of Home Affairs refund policy for your specific visa before assuming any amount is refundable.]
+Generally no — visa application charges are usually non-refundable even if the visa is refused, though refund eligibility and any exceptions vary by visa subclass and circumstance.
+Check the Department of Home Affairs' refund policy for your specific visa before assuming any amount is refundable.

 Does VisaPacks charge visa application fees?